 Data Analysis Skills

-As the centralized repository of customer intelligence, the CX team is responsible for aggregating data from sources such as surveys, customer service interactions, social media sentiment, and user behaviour analytics.
+As the centralised repository of customer intelligence, the CX team is responsible for aggregating data from sources such as surveys, customer service interactions, social media sentiment, and user behaviour analytics.

 They use a combination of quantitative and qualitative research methods to identify patterns, pain points and opportunities in the customer journey.